-This study experimented the use of candle wax as a modifier for bitumen.
-In addition, it compared the rates of changes that occur in the physical properties of bitumen using polythene and using candle wax for the same grade of bitumen.
-From the findings based on the laboratory tests carried out, it is concluded that the addition of candle wax between 18.85% to 0.54% produce bitumen better than the unmodified bitumen in terms of penetration; that is a material that will not distort under external traffic loads.
-The addition of candle wax up to 4.1% and above will produce ductility in bitumen that will not flush or bleed when subjected to incremental changes in temperature, thus performing better than the unmodified bitumen.
-The addition of candle wax between 5-25% produce bitumen that is more resistant to boiling than the unmodified bitumen when both are subjected to incremental changes in temperature.
-The resistance to flow or movement of the modified bitumen under external loads of traffic was better than that of the unmodified bitumen due to the addition of candle wax.
+This study sought to investigate the dearth of information on the use of tire chips as a modifier for bitumen.
+Also, compare the rates of changes that will occur in the physical properties of bitumen using polythene as have been already studied and using tire chips as would be studied for the same grade of bitumen.
+From the findings of the work based on the laboratory tests carried out, the following conclusions are drawn:

+- That the addition of tire chips between 12% to 0% produce bitumen better than the unmodified bitumen in terms of penetration; that is a material that will not distort under external traffic loads - That the addition of tire chips up to 3.3% and above will produce ductility in bitumen that will not flush or bleed when subjected to incremental changes in temperature; thus performing better than the unmodified bitumen - That the addition of tire chips between 5-25% produce bitumen that is more resistant to boiling than the unmodified bitumen when both are subjected to incremental changes in temperature - iv The resistance to flow or movement of the modified bitumen under external loads of traffic was better than that of the unmodified bitumen due to addition of tire chips.